Markhor

-The markhor (Capra falconeri) /ˈmɑrkɔr/ is a large wild Capra species native to the mountain regions at the crossroads of Central and western South Asia, including the Karakoram and Himalayas.
+The markhor (Capra falconeri) /ˈmɑrkɔr/ is a large wild Capra species native to the mountain regions at the crossroads of Central and South Asia, including the Karakoram and Himalayas.
 It occurs in parts of Turkmenistan, Uzbekistan, Tajikistan, Afghanistan, Pakistan, and India.
 It has been listed on the IUCN Red List as Near Threatened since 2015.

 The markhor is the national animal of Pakistan, where it is also known as the screw-horn or screw-horned goat.
 The word "markhor" is derived from the Persian word markhar, meaning "curly" because of its curly horns.
-This comes from both Pashto and mainly classical Persian languages, referencing the ancient belief that the markhor would actively kill and consume snakes.
+The word, which comes from both Pashto and mainly classical Persian languages, is combined from "mar" and "khor" and more literally means "snake eater", referencing the ancient belief that the markhor would actively kill and consume snakes.

 Description

 Markhor adults stand 65 to 115 cm at the shoulder, are 132 to 186 cm long and weigh from 32 to 110 kg.
 They have the highest maximum shoulder height among the species in the genus Capra, but is surpassed in length and weight by the Siberian ibex.
 The coat is of a grizzled, light brown to black colour, and is smooth and short in summer, while growing longer and thicker in winter.
 The fur of the lower legs is black and white.
 Markhor are sexually dimorphic, with males having longer hair on the chin, throat, chest, and shanks.
 Females are redder in colour, with shorter hair and a short, black beard, and are maneless.
 Both sexes have tightly curled, corkscrew-like horns, which close together at the head, but spread upwards toward the tips.
 The horns of males can grow up to 160 cm long, and up to 25 cm in females.